14 Accounts Payable (A/P) Best Practices

 7. Review the Accounts Payable Aging Report

-The A/P aging report shows you a list of outstanding bills classified into age groups.
-You should generate a report weekly.
-Ideally, an A/P aging report should have no overdue accounts.
+A/P best practices include reviewing the accounts payable aging report, which shows you a list of outstanding bills classified into age groups.
+You should generate a report weekly, and it should have no overdue accounts.
 However, if cash flow is tight, you may have to choose which overdue bills to pay and which ones will have to be late.
-The A/P aging report is a great tool for these decisions since all outstanding bills can be viewed in one report.
-You can generate this report using accounting software, such as QuickBooks Online.
+The report is a great tool for these decisions since all outstanding bills can be viewed in one report.

 8. Utilize a New Vendor Checklist